respondnow/respondnow.io/content/announcing-respondnow.md

 **How to join the RespondNow community?**

-Our community is hosted at a slack channel called “**respond-now**” on the CNCF Slack workspace.
+Our community is hosted at a slack channel called **#respond-now** on the CNCF Slack workspace.
 If you are already signed in into the CNCF slack workspace, then go to the channel directly [here](https://app.slack.com/client/T08PSQ7BQ/C07K7TBH4P3), otherwise, sign up to CNCF Slack first [here](https://slack.cncf.io).

 **How to report feedback?**